manikcloud/-manik-flask-chatgpt/README.md

 ## File Structure

-- `app.py` - The main Flask application.
+- `app.py` - This is the main application file.
+It sets up the Flask application and defines the routes.
-- `Dockerfile` - Docker configuration file.
+- `Dockerfile` - This file contains the instructions for Docker to build the image.
+It specifies the base image, the working directory, dependencies to install, the port the app should run on, and the command to launch the app.
-- `requirements.txt` - Contains the Python dependencies for the project.
+- `requirements.txt` - This file lists the Python dependencies that need to be installed for the app to work.
-- `static/` - Contains static files like CSS and JavaScript.
+- `static/` - This directory contains static files that the app uses.
+This includes CSS and JavaScript files.

-- `templates/` - Contains HTML templates.
+- static/css/: This directory contains CSS files for styling the app.
+It includes style.css for general styles and prism.css for styling code blocks.

+- static/js/: This directory contains JavaScript files.
+It includes script.js for handling chat interactions and prism.js for handling code block interactions
+- `templates/` - This directory contains the `index.html` file, which is the main HTML template for the app.
+Flask uses this file to generate the web pages.

 ## Conclusion